0xheycat/Testnet-validator/Mundis/Readme.md

 * The OS may be installed on the Accounts & Ledger disk, though testing has shown better performance with the ledger on its own disk
 * GPU
 Not necessary at this time
+* Network :
+Ensure the machine used is not behind a residential NAT to avoid NAT traversal issues.
+A cloud-hosted machine with a public IP address works best.
+Ensure that IP ports 8000 through 10000 are not blocked for Internet inbound and outbound traffic.

 ## _BEFORE YOU RUNNING YOUR NODE MAKE SURE YOU ALREADY REGISTER YOUR VALIDATOR ON JUNE OTHERWISE YOU DIDNT REWARDED, YOU CAN CHECK FROM OFFICIAL DOCUMENT FROM [MUNDIS](https://docs.mundis.io/rattle-shake/register)_